JakeSwartwout/Tempus/README.md

 * remove weapon attack keys when dead (ie, remove the key listener so it stops working)
 * revive and restart the level when player dies
 * make sure weapon always snaps back to original at the end, it's stopping at a weird offset if you run around and swing too much
+* Better way to name the maps, the numbers don't really make sense nor do they mean anything.
 ### Tech Debt
 * instead of having enemy be a component (() => {}) have them be a function that returns all the components (() => [{}, {}, {}])
 * Pull the walking code out into its own component, seems like it's basically the same between enemy and player and potential other things